With over 50 years of experience - Professional | Accurate | Knowledgable | Responsive

 Some of the costly issues which we have helped our clients with include; non-compliant private drainage systems, roofing issues, leaning chimneys, penetrating damp, rising damp, condensation, asbestos, wet rot, Japanese Knotweed.
 The list goes on.
 Some of the specific cases are shown below.

-Structural issues such as cavity wall tie failure.
+Structural defects - cavity wall tie failure

-Fatigued and failing lead roof.
+Fatigued and failing lead roof

-Undersized roof structure and absent party wall.
+Undersized roof structure and absent party wall

 Copyright: Images from surveys carried out by Lockwood Chartered Surveyors 2025